Plainsman Polar Ice, P300, M370 and M340 with G2926B Whiteware transparent glaze on the porcelain (G2916F Stoneware transparent on the M340).

-M340 has medium to high plasticity and feels smooth (having a slight texture).
+M340 has medium plasticity and feels smooth (having a slight texture).

 There is some distribution of particle sizes in the plus 200 mesh range, these provide channels for faster drying than other bodies you may have used.
 You should have few problems drying smaller pieces, but care and attention are necessary when making larger pieces, especially flat plates, shallow bowls and sculptural ware.
 Make sure that the focus is on evenness of drying rather than speed; if sections of a piece dry faster, then either slow these sections down or slow down the drying of the entire piece to effect a more even process.